 Standard form of a quadratic equation ax2 + Bx + c = 0, (a ≠ 0).

 The solution of the quadratic equations (only real roots) by factorization, by completing the square and by using the quadratic formula.

-The relationship between discriminate and nature of roots.
+The relationship between discrimination and the nature of roots.
 Problems related to day to day activities to be practised.

 a.
 Trigonometric ratios of an acute angle of a right-angled triangle.